-The word "building" is not defined in the Act but has been considered judicially.
-For instance, in CIR v Le Sueur, the court held that a "building" is "a substantial structure, more or less of a permanent nature, consisting of walls, a roof and the necessary appurtenances thereto".

-Section 13 quat applies to a commercial and residential building as well as low-cost residential units.
+The term "building" is not defined in the Act.
+In CIR v Le Sueur,4 the court held that a "building" is "a substantial structure, more or less of a permanent nature, consisting of walls, a roof and the necessary appurtenances thereto".5 Section 13quat applies to a commercial6 and residential7 building or a part of a building as well as low-cost residential units.